This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Money Plant

 Thought to bring good luck and blessings, this is a popular and attractive indoor plant.
-This can be grown from a leaf using the leaf-petiole method I described above.
+This can be grown from a leaf using the leaf-petiole method described above.

 Aloe Vera